Lakshmihulkoti/-M2-EmbSys-/Project.c/README.md

 ## WHEN :
 * when we need to recharge our system, we can recharge it simply by sending a SMS to the system, through our Cellphone.
 ## WHERE :
-* User can can access this application using any embedded c compiler
+* User can can access this application using any embedded c compiler.
-## WHY :
+## WHAT :
-* Using this project we can reduce the readings from the energy meter which is cost effective solution also it provides better customer service.
+* Prepaid meters allow consumers to track their electricity usage in real time.
+This can incentivise customers to save money by reducing use of power-guzzling appliances if they feel that their power usage is spiralling out of their household budget.
 ## HOW :
 * These meters are opertaes based on the amount available at meters.